-I couldn’t tell ya for the life of me what station it’s on, but it’s is the best show ever!
+I couldn’t tell ya for the life of me what station it’s on, but it’s the best show ever!

-The Blacklist is a well-thought out spy drama focusing on the hypocrisy and conspiracies of the government.
+The Blacklist is a well-thought-out spy drama focusing on the hypocrisy and conspiracies of the government.

-It portrays secret world leaders creating farces and facades and passing them off as “uncontrolled” world tragedies, acts of God and impromptu happenings.
-They hide stuff (like bio-terrorism), create stuff and cover up stuff.
+It portrays secret world leaders creating farces and facades and passing them off as “uncontrolled” world tragedies, acts of God, and impromptu happenings.
+They hide stuff (like bio-terrorism), create stuff, and cover up stuff.

-But, it’s OK, because a secret government task force and notorious criminal (with a big hear), Ray Reddington always get to the bottom of it all and inside of 60 minutes too!
+But, it’s OK, because a secret government task force and notorious criminal (with a big heart), Ray Reddington always get to the bottom of it all and inside of 60 minutes too!
 Best show ever!
 Have you ever watched it?

 Movies are fiction…I think..

 Anyhoo, as a sane person, these days, I have worked very hard to manage my own mental health and not allow myself to think there is a conspiracy going on with this thing that sounds like the name of a beer.

 The way I see it, if there is a conspiracy or none at all, I know who I am in the safe hands of Jesus Christ and what He’s going to always take care of me.

 @godsygirl Fear is such a thief.
 Pray this prayer for fear and anxiety with me.
 Because of fear you might be afraid to try new things.
 I know I have. #praywithme🙏🙏 ♬ original sound – Godsygirl Godsy

 Stop over-analyzing this thing, OK?